jmmarreiros/jmwebsite/content/jobs/interships/index.md

 subtitle: ''
 summary: "Get in touch!"
 tags:
-title: 'Internships for junior and senior researchers'
+title: 'Collaborations with junior and senior researchers'
 ---

 If you are interested on my research and want to collaborate, please get in touch!
-I often welcome students at TraCEr (MONREPOS-LEIZA) and ICArEHB for internships.
+I also often welcome junior and senior researchers at TraCEr (MONREPOS-LEIZA) and ICArEHB for internships.
 These normally include training on use-wear analysis, experimental archaeology, and imaging equipment.

-I’m also happy to support PhD and postdoctoral researchers in the field of use-wear analysis and controlled experiments!
+I’m also happy to support PhD and postdoctoral applications, on topics such as archaeological sciences (applied to field archaeology), use-wear analysis and controlled experiments!

 *Drop me a message!*